Chancellor’s Doctoral Incentive Program

 The Center for Student Rights and Responsibilities (CSRR) and the student’s home college will be consulted to ensure that the student is in compliance with the Student Code of Conduct and/or their program’s Graduate Professional Standards.

-Award nominees: A potential awardee is subject to being deemed ineligible for an award if (a) it is determined by CSRR that the student is in violation of the Student Code of Conduct and/or (b) if the program notifies the College of Graduate Studies that the student has violated their program’s Graduate Professional Standards.
+- Award nominees and current awardees: A nomination or award is subject to being deemed ineligible if (a) it is determined by CSRR that the student is in violation of the Student Code of Conduct and/or (b) if the program notifies CGS that the student has violated their program’s Graduate Professional Standards.

-The deadline to submit an application for the 2025-2026 CDIP is February 17, 2025.
+The 2026-2027 CDIP application will be due mid-February 2026.
 Please visit the CSU Chancellor's Office CDIP webpage for more information.

 Please contact [email protected] should you have any questions.